philoniare/create-substrate-app/docusaurus/docs/deployment.md

 sidebar_label: React Deployment
 ---

 `npm run build` creates a `build` directory with a production build of your app.
 Set up your favorite HTTP server so that a visitor to your site is served `index.html`, and requests to static paths like `/static/js/main.<hash>.js` are served with the contents of the `/static/js/main.<hash>.js` file.
-For more information see the [production build](production-build.md) section.

 ## Static Server